Rishi-Raj-Anand/image-gallery/README.md

 # image-gallery
-Image gallery website using CSS
+Image gallery website using HTML and CSS